Pier 99

 I shook my head.

 I couldn’t get words out.
-My head still pounded.
 Every part of me ached.
-My eyes were still blurry.
+I wiped my eyes.
 My throat hurt.

 He reached into a cooler and tossed me a Coke.
 “Here you go.”

-The docks materialized from the darkness.
-We pulled up, tied the boat to a cleat.
-He held on to the dock so the boat would steady.
+The docks appeared ahead.
+We pulled up.
+He tied the boat to a cleat and held on to the dock to steady the boat.
 I stepped out onto Pier 99’s worn planks.
-Finally, something solid under my feet.
+Red paint flaked loose under my step.
+Something solid under my feet.
 He got out after me.
-I flinched when he reached out and patted me on the back.
+He reached out and patted me on the back.

 “Sorry.”

 We walked the gangway.
-It seemed steeper than normal and the backs of my legs stung with every step.
+It seemed steeper than normal and it felt like each step might snap the tight tendons in the back of my calves.

-He went his way and I stood alone, feeling myself lean in one direction, then pull in another.
+He set off down the hill, toward his Jeep.
+I stood alone, swaying.
 I closed my eyes and breathed.
-That’s when I realized I left my shirt behind, dangling limply from the top of a piling.
+That’s when I realized I left my shirt behind, dangling limp from the top of a piling.
 I hoped nobody would notice it missing.

 What was there to say?
 I was fine.
-It was over.
+It was done.

 I don’t think about it much.
 Not every day or every month.
 Maybe not even every year.
-But sometimes, lying in bed in the middle of the night, staring up into the darkness, it hits.
-I swear I hear water lapping against my ear.
+But sometimes, lying in bed in the middle of the night, I’m back in that water.
+I swear I hear it rushing over my head.
 And I remember.
-Then, that cold slither down my spine.
-Not from the memory of the cold or the water.
+That slither down my spine.
+Not from remembering the cold or the water.
 From understanding how close I came.
-How easily the last forty years could have never happened.

 Coming next month: The Horror of Consensus